 For Volleyball Canada: a team consists of a maximum of 15 players.
-All 15 players may be in uniform, they may participate in the warm-up, and they may sit on the bench.
+All 15 players may be in uniform, they may participate in the warm-up, and they may sit on the bench or be in the warm-up area.
 Only 12 players will be registered on the score sheet and only these 12 players may participate in the match.
 The 12 players registered on the score sheet may vary from match to match as long as no more than 12 take part in any given match.
 During the pre-game warm-up, the first and second referee should verify collaboratively the player numbers (if the players are warming up with their game jerseys) and the team staff on the bench against those written on the score sheet.
 They should also verify the player uniforms at this time.